Pre-registration for "Illuminating Legacies: Giles B. Jackson Day" has closed.

 Please submit any additional questions to email@example.com.

-The JXN Project would like to give a special thank you to the Maggie L. Walker National Historic Site, Greater Richmond Convention Center, and City of Richmond, as well as Duron Chavis, David Riley, Bryan Bullock, Ryan Pace, Amanda Barnes, Marc Holland, Dustin Klein, Alex Criqui, Gary Flowers, Ben Ross, Janine Bell, Ana Edwards, LeMore Printing, DJ Lonnie B, DJ Nobe, DJ Ease, DJ Rayvon, and DJ Mikemetic.
+The JXN Project would like to give a special thank you to the Maggie L. Walker National Historic Site, Greater Richmond Convention Center, and City of Richmond, as well as Duron Chavis, David Riley, Bryan Bullock, Ryan Pace, Amanda Barnes, Marc Holland, Dustin Klein, Alex Criqui, Gary Flowers, Ben Ross, Janine Bell, Ana Edwards, LeMore Printing, DJ Lonnie B, DJ Nobe, DJ Ease, DJ Rayvon, DJ Mikemetic, and Keshia Eugene.
 Also, thank you to a long list of event sponsors such as BLK RVA, VPM, VMFA, Initiatives of Change, Venture Richmond, Richmond Times-Dispatch, and The Valentine Museum and community partners such as the Historic Jackson Ward Association, Black History Museum and Cultural Center of Virginia, Richmond Black Restaurant Experience, RVA Tuk Tuk, RVA on Wheels, Studio Two Three, and 1708 — and several projection sites spanning the historic and historical footprint of the sixth ward who helped make “Illuminating Legacies: Giles B. Jackson Day” possible alongside last weekend’s support staff to include the Afrikana Ambassadors and Unlocking RVA.
 Also, the project would be remiss not to thank the many news outlets, photographers, and videographers who helped to capture the anniversary celebration.
 In addition to its creators, Enjoli Moon and Sesha Joi Moon, The JXN Project is supported by a project team who deserves honorable mention — to include Meredith Carrington, Nigel Richardson, Morgan Dye, Todd Waldo, Amy Wentz, Andre Johnson, Bryan Wallace, LaToya Gray, Michon Moon, and Jonah Hodari.

 Community members who are engaging with the illumination show on their own either via personal vehicle, bike, or on foot can use the below map as a guide while navigating the projection sites across the historical footprint of Jackson Ward from 9pm to 10pm.
 While engaging with the projection sites, please follow the rules of the road to include obeying all traffic signs and signals, using crosswalks, and remaining on sidewalks.